RahulGautamSingh/knight-templar/Readme.md

 ### Why name Knight Templar?

-Because I a piligrim who seeks knowledge, the path for it is the internet and the excessive social media are the invaders.
+Like a kinght templar proected the christian devotess when visting the holy site.
-The extension protects me.
+This extension will protect me from doom scrolling.